 Yet all are one, and all in thee are thine, Alleluia!

 Free Extended set with prologue, meditative free-harmonization, and an original a cappella verse.
+(This version updates the opening of the prologue.)

 Free Harmonized descant only with separate choir part